datafold/terraform-aws-datafold/README.md

   * The application does not work without credentials supplied by sales
 * Access to our public helm-charts repository

-This deployment will create the following resources:
+The full deployment will create the following resources:

 * AWS VPC
-* AWS subnet
+* AWS subnets
 * AWS S3 bucket for clickhouse backups
-* AWS external load balancer
+* AWS Application Load Balancer
-* AWS ACM certificate, unless preregistered and provided
+* AWS ACM certificate
 * Three EBS volumes for local data storage
 * AWS RDS Postgres database
 * An EKS cluster